 Interact with the people you are photographing.
 This can be difficult in the beginning especially if you are not used to this or you are an introvert.
 However, if you make this a habit you will gradually get used to it and most importantly, you will enjoy doing street photography.
 Don't just spend your day taking candid photos of people with no interaction.
 It also looks creepy.

 Ask for permission if you can.
 Also, give people your website/Instagram information so they can follow you or contact you.

 - Inspiration for street photography can be found everywhere.
 Start by varying your techniques, timings, and locations.

-- There are many themes in street photography but as a beginner you don't have to stick to one.
+- There are many themes in street photography but, as a beginner, you don't have to stick to one.
 Try everything until you find your own favorite theme.
-Some of the common project ideas focus on things like: juxtaposition, colors, black & white, funny, emotional, night street photography, etc.
+Some of the common project ideas focus on things like juxtaposition, colors, black and white, funny, emotional, night street photography, etc.

 I hope this helps!
 Happy shooting and please feel free to share this article and tell us if you have any tips, questions or suggestions in the comments section below.

 - The Best Canon Lens for Street Photography

 What is the best canon lens for street style photography?
 Your easy guide to prime lenses, specifically 24, 35 and 50mm.